 An adjudication application must be made within 30 business days of:

-An adjudication application must be made within 20 business days of the due date for payment where a payment schedule is provided with an amount scheduled for payment that the claimant does not dispute, but the amount is not paid by the due date.
+An adjudication application must be made within 20 business days of the due date for payment where a payment schedule is provided with a scheduled amount that is not disrupted by the claimant, but that amount is not paid by the due date.

 Pursuant to section 79 of the BIF Act, the right for a claimant to apply for adjudication arises where: